skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 - dotnet
 - nuget
 - docker
-draft: true
 ---

 Recently, I wanted to try out the new [.NET Core](https:*www.microsoft.com/net/core) together with a [Docker](https:*www.docker.com/) container.
-However, coming from programing .NET applications for the regular .NET Framework, there were some obstacles I encountered.
+However, coming from programming .NET applications for the regular .NET Framework, there were some obstacles I encountered.
 This one is about NuGet packages.

 <!--more-->